GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 "Using this project" means:

 - Using this project as is.
+- Using this project as a component.
-- Using this project as a component, such as a library, package, module, framework, platform, etc, in a new project.
+  - Using as a component includes uses such as a library, package, module, framework, platform, etc, in a new project.
-- Making modifications to this project, such as a modified fork.
+- Making modifications to this project.
+  - Modifications are any actions that involve addition, deletion, and/or changing of the contents from the original project.

 If other projects were also used as components in your project follow these rules:
     1. If their license satisfies the provisions of this license: